mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the GlobalProjectile instance with the given name from this mod.

+### public void AddNPC(string name, ModNPC npc, string texture)

+Adds a type of NPC to the game with the specified name and texture.

+### public ModNPC GetNPC(string name)

+Gets the ModNPC of this mod corresponding to the given name.
+Returns null if no ModNPC with the given name is found.

+### public int NPCType(string name)

+Gets the type of the ModNPC of this mod with the given name.
+Returns 0 if no ModNPC with the given name is found.

 ### public void AddGlobalNPC(string name, GlobalNPC globalNPC)

 Adds the given GlobalNPC instance to this mod with the provided name.